luckyalade/printf/README.md

 # ALX Printf Project

-Welcome to the Printf project!
+Welcome to the ALX Printf Project!
 This is a custom implementation of the printf function in the C programming language.
 The printf function is commonly used to display formatted output to the standard output stream in C programs.
 In this project, we have created our version of this function, named _printf, which follows similar behavior and functionality as the standard printf.

 ## Project Overview